TilenTinta/Resin_printed_PCB_stencil/README.md

 A key detail is **not to use a longer bottom exposure setting**.
 Longer exposure on the bottom layers will cause a wider base, which affects fine details on the first layer.
 I use the **same exposure time for the first layer as for all other layers** to maintain consistency and detail accuracy.
 To get this setting right use a trial-and-error approach.

     The settings I used work for me but may need to be tuned further for different printers or resins.
 What I used in this test was:
     - Printer: **Anycubic Photon Mono X 6Ks**
-   - Resin: **Phrozen Water-Washable Resin Grey**.
+    - Resin: **Phrozen Water-Washable Resin Grey**

 #### Slice Parameters